 The catheter tube will be removed the morning after your operation.
 Most women find they only need simple pain relief such as Paracetamol.
-There may be a small amount of bleeding from the vagina which settles quickly.

 Once you are eating, drinking and passing urine normally, you will be able to go home.
-Most women go home the day after their colpocleisis.
-Some women need to stay longer because of their medical problems.
-We will give you some fibre powders to take home to help your bowels move without the need to strain.
+Most women go home the day after their operation.
+We will give you some medicine to take home to help your bowels move without the need to strain.